chipbaber/apex_textdemo/aiAssist.md

 - Open the General Assistant and past in the prompt followed by pasting the output of the query above.
 ```
-You have a table called teamstats with the following columns and column comments.
+You have a table called teamstats with the following columns and column comments below.
 Use this for the asks to come.
 ```

 - Open the general AI assistant and paste in the example below to see all the lineup combinations possible.